eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_registry/features/inmemory-storage.md

 	</dependency>
 ```

-Then included, you can active it by either setting the active profile or the *registry.type* attribute:
+Then included, you can activate it by setting the active profile:

 ```
  -Dspring.profiles.active=logEvents,inMemoryStorage